waldemarmeier/easy-efficientdet/README.md

 # easy-efficientdet

 `easy-efficientdet` is an object detection package based on tensorflow which focuses on ease of use.
+Nevertheless, the layered API allows to easily replace the provided abstractions with custom code without having to write much boilerplate code.

 Training object detection models can be overwhelming.
 This package aims to provide a one stop solution for preprocessing (custom) labeled data, model training, evaluation and model optimzation for production.